(727) 808-8602

 Wide:

-Now, in both the narrow or wide engines it is possible to have a crank scraper with directional screening windage tray that bolts into the girdle.
+Now, in both the narrow or wide engines, if you have a girdle, it is possible to have a louvered, directional-screened, windage tray that bolts into the girdle.
+(This part replaces the factory louvered pan baffle in the same area.)

 Both layers nestle within the existing main bearing girdle and attach to the existing mounting points for the factory louvered pan baffles.
 The layer closest to the rotating assembly has two scraper louvers for each of the first three piston bays.
 They are chisel edged with the second larger louvers being relief cut so that it follows the contour of the factory rods and counterweights (other rods can simply be adjusted for by grinding).
 The louvers can be bent down or up to get very close tolerance fits.
 The last piston bay has a single louver that is bolted to the scraper.
 It is made to be removable so that it can be more easily adjusted.

-The picture below shows the scraper and tray from the interior of the girdle.
+The picture below is from the interior of the girdle.

 Bulge: